janLalawa/MauveWolf/README.md

 14. Done!
 - *You may need to **Customise Toolbar** with a right click in Firefox to adjust positions of icons.
 Use the flexible spacers* :)

 Let me know if this breaks but I should be aware since I use this regularly.
-Tested on **macOS** and **Windows** (with a small bug).
+Tested on **macOS** and **Windows**.
 None of this CSS is clean and is full of hacks to get it working.

 New tab page is [Tabliss](https://tabliss.io/)